 Server (in broken English): “We have a special today.
 It is… Ummm… how do you say… ravioli und inside is… wild pigs that live in the trees.”

-😏 With a two second thought of screaming pigs in the boughs of trees and trying to stifle my laughter.
+😏 With a four second thought of screaming pigs in the boughs of trees, and trying to stifle my laughter.

 Me: “No, thank you.
 I will have the trout”

 Server: “Did I say that right?”